Soeg1916/Telegram-C.-ai-bot/README.md

 - `/stats` - Show current character mood and personality stats
 - `/togglensfw` - Toggle NSFW mode for the current character
-- `/sharerequest` - Request to share your custom character with the community
+- `/sharerequest` - Request to share your custom character with the community if you wanna try the bot - https://t.me/Character0_a1_bot
 ## Setup & Deployment

 ### Prerequisites